The University Year

 Every attempt will be made to ensure that the students' confidentiality is protected and that students feel free to make comments without fear of reprisal.
 Therefore, students shall not complete the survey in the presence of the faculty member.

-All individual student responses shall be provided solely to the faculty member and summary report of responses to the common set of closed-ended items shall be provided to the department/division chair or school director and the faculty member, after the grades for the class have been submitted .
+All individual student responses shall be provided solely to the faculty member and summary report of numeric responses to the common set of closed-ended items shall be provided to the department/division chair or school director and the faculty member, after the grades for the class have been submitted.

-A copy of the summary report of responses to the common set of closed-ended items will be placed in the individual faculty member's personnel file along with the calculated grade point average for the class.
+A copy of the summary report of numeric responses to the common set of closed-ended items will be placed in the individual faculty member's personnel action file (PAF) along with the calculated grade point average for the class.